chrisfcarroll/TestBase/README.md

 TestBase
 ========
 *TestBase* gives you a jump-start when unit testing projects with dependencies, offering
-* a rich extensible set of fluent assertions
+* a rich, extensible set of fluent assertions
 * a set of Fake Ado.Net components, with easy setup and verification.

 TestBase.Shoulds